ConnerMcCabe/JS-Algorithms/README.md

 ### D7- VowelCount
     Return the number (count) of vowels in the given string.
 Consider (a, e, i, o, u) as vowels (but not y).
 The input string will only consist of lower case letters and/or spaces.
 ### D8- MergeSortedArrays
-    given two sorted arrays into a single sorted array
+    given two sorted arrays into a single sorted array, simple and long form examples added

 ## Notes
 recursion vs iterative